At A Glance

 Individual or 1:1 supervision is when a qualified coach supervisor works with an individual coach separately.
 The coach supervisor provides support, guidance, and feedback based on their coaching sessions and unique challenges.

-Individual supervision allows the coach supervisor to provide executive coaches with undiluted focus observations and custom-tailored guidance.
-The coach gets a chance to learn from the senior leaders in their industry.
+Individual supervision allows the coach supervisor to provide coaches with undiluted focus, high quality observations and custom-tailored guidance.
+The coach gets a chance to partner with senior practitioners in their industry.

 Group Supervision

-Group supervision involves a group of coaches (life coaches, executive coaches, etc.) working with the same supervisor.
-The number of coaches in the group may vary.
+Group supervision involves a group of coaches working with the same supervisor.
+The number of coaches and level of diversity in a group may vary.

 At Rocket Supervision, we restrict this number to four.
 Coaches in the group decide on what they want to focus on in a particular supervision session and share their individual experiences, successes, and challenges with their fellow coaches and coach supervisor.
-The coach supervisor then discusses those topics, provides feedback to each coach, and encourages peer learning and support.
+The group then discusses those topics, providing feedback to the presenting coach, and encouraging peer learning and support.

-Group supervision fosters a collaborative environment where coaches can learn from each other and view a particular coaching issue from different viewpoints.
+Group supervision fosters a powerful collaborative environment and community spirit, where coaches can learn from each other and look at a particular coaching issue from different viewpoints.

 Contracting is a core aspect of group supervision.
 Given that a group has coaches from different backgrounds and approaches, a coach supervisor must be adept at curating the right group of coaches.

 At Rocket Supervision, we take great care in assigning coaches to these groups, by conducting an in-depth discovery call with the coach supervisor.
 Interested in finding out more.
-Schedule yours here.
+Apply to join a group here.

 Peer Supervision

-Peer supervision is a collaborative learning practice where coaches make small groups or even pairs and support each other.
-Unlike the other two types, peer supervision only involves coaches with a similar amount of coaching expertise— without having a more experienced supervisor around.
+Peer supervision is a collaborative learning practice where coaches form small groups or even pairs and support each other.
+Unlike the other two types, peer supervision typically involves coaches with a similar amount of coaching expertise— without having a trained supervisor around.

-Peer supervision can invite more open discussions as coaches are more comfortable sharing their experiences with their fellows.
-They figure out the problems and solutions independently in complex situations.
+Peer supervision can invite more open discussions as coaches may be more comfortable sharing their experiences with colleagues, and also since peer spaces tend to be low cost or free of charge.

-Our free peer support group ‘The Coaching Cabinet’ provides this facility to coaches.
+Our free peer support group ‘The Coaching Cabinet’ provides a peer supervision space to coaches while mixing various levels of experience for better results.

 Coaching, mentoring, and counselling are often misinterpreted as synonymous.
 But in reality, they have striking differences.
 Let’s differentiate them with three key factors- goal, concern, and key stakeholders.